wzulfikar/facegrep/README.md

 <h2 align=center>facegrep</h2>

 I want to learn Rust and found about [Rustface](https://github.com/atomashpolskiy/rustface) (which is a port of [C++ SeetaFace Engine](https://github.com/seetaface/SeetaFaceEngine)).
 It detects faces in a picture.
 What interesting is it doesn't need external dependencies (eg. opencv).

-So I think it'll be a good practice.
+I think it'll be a good exercise.

 ## Goal
 - [x] Use the [example code](https://github.com/atomashpolskiy/rustface/blob/master/examples/image_demo.rs) from rustface as base